 Starting a blog is fairly easy nowadays.
-With platforms like WordPress and Weebly, all you have to worry about is creating content and gaining traffic.
+With platforms like WordPress and Weebly, all you have to worry about is creating content and increase your website traffic.

 If you’re new to blogging, the second part is a bit complicated.
 Thankfully, you don’t need a professional marketer to help you generate more traffic to your blog.